opendocsg/slw-judgments-backfill/2010_SGHC_135/report.md

  An appeal from a decision of the High Court to the Court of Appeal.

-In the case of (b) above, it was held that the Court of Appeal could only upset a decision of the High Court if it was shown that the latter had erred on a matter of principle, had taken irrelevant considerations into account or that the decision was plainly wrong (see _The Vishva Apurva_ [1992] 1 SLR(R) 912).
+In the case of (b) above, it was held that the Court of Appeal could only upset a decision of the High Court if it was shown that the latter had erred on a matter of principle, had taken irrelevant considerations into account or that the decision was plainly wrong (see _The Vishva Apurva_ <span class="citation">[1992] 1 SLR(R) 912</span>).

 24     Thus, the Applicant’s stance was that the nature of the Appeal was akin to one under O 55 r 2(1) ROC in which the _Ladd v Marshall_ principles were not of assistance.